ionStici/frontend/1-html/text.md

 ## Emphasizing text

-Elements used to emphasize text based on a semantic reason.
+Elements used to emphasize text based on a semantic reason:

 - `<em>` to emphasize or stress a span of content.
 - `<mark>` to highlight text that is somehow relevant.